Efficient and Generalized end-to-end Autonomous Driving System with Latent Deep Reinforcement Learning and Demonstrations: Methodology

 \subsection{Safety constraint}

-In the Gym-Carla benchmark, the reward function proposed by \cite{chen2019model} is denoted as $f_1$.
-To ensure the intelligent vehicle operates safely and smoothly in complex environments, we incorporated additional safety and robustness constraints into $f_1$, denoted as $f_2$.
-These constraints include time to collision and smooth steering.
-For detailed information on $f_1$ and $f_2$, please refer to \hyperref[sec:appendixA6]{Appendix A.6}.
+In the Gym-Carla benchmark, the reward function proposed by Chen et.al \cite{chen2019model} is denoted as $f_1$.
+To ensure the intelligent vehicle operates safely and smoothly in complex environments, we incorporated additional safety and robustness constraints into $f_1$, denoted as $f_2=f_1+200r_{ft}+50r_{lt} + 2r_{sc}$. $r_{ft}$ is the front time to collision. $r_{lt}$ is lateral time to collision. $r_{sc}$ is the smoothness constraint.
+For detailed information on $f_1$ and $f_2$ of reward function, please refer to Appendix ~\ref{sec:appendixA4}.

-(1)Front time to collision.
+(1) Front time to collision.
 When around vehicles are within the distance of ego vehicle (our agent vehicle) head in our setting, then we can calculate the front time to collision between ego vehicle and around vehicles.
 Firstly, the speed and steering vector $(s_{\tau},a_{\tau})\in \mathbb{S}$ of the ego vehicle are defined, where $s_{\tau}$ represents the angle vector of vehicle steering and $a_{\tau}$ represents the acceleration vector of the vehicle in local coordinate system.
-Secondly, two waypoints closest to the current ego vehicle are selected from the given navigation routing as direction vectors $\vec{w_p}$ for the entire route progression, where $\rightarrow $ indicates a vector in world coordinates.
-The position vectors for both ego vehicle and around vehicles are represented by $(\vec{x_{t}}^{*},\vec{y_{t}}^{*})$, respectively.
-Finally, $\delta_{e}$ and $\delta_{a}$ representing angles between position vectors for ego vehicle and around vehicles with respect to $\vec{w_p}$ are calculated respectively.
+Secondly, two waypoints closest to the current ego vehicle are selected from the given navigation routing as direction vectors $w_p$ for the entire route progression, where $\rightarrow $ indicates a vector in world coordinates.
+The position vectors for both ego vehicle and around vehicles are represented by $(x_{t}^{*}, y_{t}^{*})$, respectively.
+Finally, $\delta_{e}$ and $\delta_{a}$ representing angles between position vectors for ego vehicle and around vehicles with respect to ${w_p}$ are calculated respectively.

 \begin{small}